 Ee Jenn Lee

-Ee Jenn is a 16-year-old student living in Kuala Lumpur, Malaysia.
+Ee Jenn is in her second year on the Council.
+She is a 16-year-old student living in Kuala Lumpur, Malaysia.
 While she lives in the city, some of her best memories have been made by the ocean – not a surprise, as Malaysia has almost 900 islands!
 However, she has noticed the number of pristine beaches dwindling and that what few biodiverse habitats are left are becoming overrun by irresponsible tourism.
 She hopes that the awareness raised by World Ocean Day can help reverse these trends.